AdobeDocs/experience-manager-learn.en/help/headless-tutorial/authentication/service-credentials.md

 Service Credentials may appear similar [Local Development Access Tokens](./local-development-access-token.md) but are different in a few key ways:

-+ Service Credentials are _not_ access tokens, rather they are credentials that are used to obtain access tokens.
++ Service Credentials are _not_ access tokens, rather they are credentials that are used to _obtain_ access tokens.
-+ Service Credentials are permanent, and do not change unless revoked, whereas Local Development Access Tokens expire daily.
++ Service Credentials are more permanent (expire every 365 days), and do not change unless revoked, whereas Local Development Access Tokens expire daily.
-+ Service Credentials for an AEM as a Cloud Service environment map to a single AEM user, whereas Local Development Access Tokens authenticate as the AEM user who generated the access token.
++ Service Credentials for an AEM as a Cloud Service environment map to a single AEM technical account user, whereas Local Development Access Tokens authenticate as the AEM user who generated the access token.

+Both Service Credentials and the access tokens they generate, as well as Local Development Access Tokens should be kept secret, as all three can be used to obtain access to their respective AEM as a Cloud Service environments

 ## Generate Service Credentials